pittpv/nexus-node/README.md

 > If Watchtower is already configured, the script will ask before overwriting.

-## 📌 Latest Updates 03-07-2025
+## 📌 Latest Updates 04-07-2025
+- Added a function to check machine resources and calculate recommended value for --max-threads parameter.
+Thanks to **@leznoxx** (Discord) for the function idea
+- Updated main menu order
+- Minor UX improvements

+<details>
+<summary>📅 Version History</summary>

+### 03-07-2025
 - Added multi-thread support `--max-threads` to node installation function (**for powerful machines**)
   - Value is saved to .env file
 - Added automatic download of latest Nexus image and Watchtower during node installation
 - Added a Docker installation check before setting up the node (for users who are unsure whether Docker is installed on their system).
 - Enhanced the create/delete swap file function for compatibility with both WSL and standard Ubuntu.

-<details>
-<summary>📅 Version History</summary>

 ### 02-07-2025
 - Added the function of creating and deleting a swap file.